-When my friend Sandy showed up at my door two days ago with a giant zucchini, it took me about 1.3 seconds to know what I was going to do with it.
-Her father-in-law, George, had lovingly grown the zucchini in his garden and I was now the lucky recipient of a mighty nice vegetable masterpiece.
+When my friend showed up at my door with a giant zucchini, it took me about 1.3 seconds to know what I was going to do with it.
+Her father-in-law had grown the zucchini in his garden and I was now the lucky recipient of a mighty nice vegetable masterpiece.

 I was a HUGE fan of zucchini growing up, experiencing its goodness in so many dishes.
 But as an adult I found out it could be used in desserts too.